jubayer0175/useful_stuff/README.md

-This repo has bunch tools/command etc to get me started in many things.
+This repo has bunch tools/commands etc to get me started in many things.

 ### System issues (Somthing that I learned the hard way)
 #### Deleted phython and now the ubunutu desktop is broken
 -- Go into ubuntu recovery mode: keep shift key untill you enter Grub menu during system boot.
-Then go to root shell which most likely is password protected so you gotta figure that you.
+Then go to root shell which most likely is password protected so you gotta figure that out (Most CMOS battery is one way to bypas that.)
 -- Then see if network is; ping google.
 Most likely network is not running so we need to get that started.
 --  In the root shell type: ```ifconfig <interface> up```, here interface name is the ethernet port name.
 You can do wifi too if you have one.
 Then, ```dhclient <interface>```
 This should get you an ip and if you do ```apt-get install ubuntu-desktop```, most likely it will fix the damage done due to python purging.